HOW TO WEAN A TODDLER OFF BREASTFEEDING

 Unfortunately, there isn’t a way to avoid this pain you just have to go through it.

-If the pain is unbearable you can try taking some painkillers, or try putting an ice pack on your breasts.
+If the pain is unbearable you can try taking some painkillers or try putting gel pads on your breasts.
+These gel pads are designed to stay inside your bra so they are perfect.

 Even a good supportive bra can help ease the pain.